xStarbound/xStarbound/doc/lua/root.md

 > **Only available on xStarbound, OpenStarbound and StarExtensions.**

-Gets the value of the specified key in `xclient.config`.
+Gets the value of the specified key in `xclient.config` (on xClient, even if the script is running server-side) or `xserver.config` (on xServer).
 Returns `nil` if the key doesn't exist.
 Will log a warning and return `nil` if any attempt is made to get the value of `"title"`, since that may contain server login info.
+On OpenStarbound and StarExtensions, substitute `xclient.config` for `starbound.config` and `xserver.config` for `starbound_server.config`.

 ---